ACCR-VBD/Poster---additional_information/README.md

   <em>Ross-macdonald transmission model of mosquito-borne diseases</em>
 </p>

-A crucial metric based on such epidemiological model is the basic reproduction number $R_0$, which corresponds to the average number of secondary infection caused by a single infection in a fully susceptible population.
+A crucial metric based on such epidemiological model is the basic reproduction number $R_0$, which corresponds to the average number of secondary infection caused by a single infection event in a fully susceptible population.
 This value has interesting thresholding properties:

 - If \($R_0$ > 1\), each infected individual, on average, infects more than one other person, leading to the potential for an epidemic.
 - If \($R_0$ < 1\), the disease will eventually die out as each infected individual, on average, infects less than one other person.